Kuuuube/food/page_src/recipes/bread/cheese_bread/index.md

 - I was unable to knead this dough in my stand mixer.
 You may have better luck but be prepared to knead this by hand.

+- You can use different cheeses if you'd like.
+The source recipe uses cheddar, cottage cheese, and parmesan.
+Make sure to adjust the water if you use wetter or drier cheeses.

 -# [Source](https://www.kingarthurbaking.com/recipes/triple-cheese-bread-recipe)